-The TREC is also a testing center for the Texas Academic Skills Program test (TASP) which students must take before enrolling in any college coursework (see Academic Policies section).
+The TREC is also a testing center for the Texas Higher Education Assessment (THEA) test, which students must take before enrolling in any college coursework (see Academic Policies section).

 Students who do not achieve an SAT math score of at least 480 or an ACT math score of at least 21 should take a math placement exam administered by the Testing, Research-Support and Evaluation Center.
 The examination determines which students must first enroll in MATH 1300 (Pre-College Algebra) and/or MATH 1311 (Basic Mathematics) before they can enroll in the appropriate required general education core curriculum math course.